Gather Locals And Also Travelers, Friendly Kaimonji Onsen

 Kaimonji Onsen is a friendly hot spring located next to a small park.
-From Beppu station, the center of Japan’s famous Onsen (hot spring) city, it takes 5min on foot.
+From Beppu Station, the center of Japan’s famous onsen (hot spring) city, it takes 5 minutes on foot.

 Beppu City boasts the world’s highest output of usable onsen water.
-Just a 5 minutes’ walk from Beppu station, there is an onsen called Furosen, which means “anti-aging onsen,” making it very popular with the local senior citizens.
+Just a 5 minute-walk from Beppu Station there is an onsen called Furosen, which means “anti-aging onsen,” making it very popular with the local senior citizens.

 Furosen opens at 6:30 every morning, and there is a dedicated crowd of bathers who will come right as it opens with their bath sets to start off their days with a refreshing soak in the hot water.
 A bath set usually includes a towel, shampoo, body soap, and any other necessities that you might use while taking a shower.
-At many local onsen, they do not supply these amenities at the onsen, or may charge an additional price to purchase it upon arrival, so regular onsen goers know to bring their own.
+At many local onsen, they do not supply these amenities or if they do, may charge an additional price to purchase it upon arrival, so regular onsen goers know to bring their own.

 This onsen is perfect for hot springs beginners, and the interior is purposely barrier-free to make it easy for senior citizens and those with disabilities to enjoy the hot springs to the fullest as well.

 If you travel around Japan, you will see onsen designed for all different types of visitors, but Furosen is designed so that people with disabilities can enter with confidence.
 The entrance to the bath is very wide, and there are no steps from the entrance to the bathtub, giving easy access to those who find it difficult to move.
 Handrails are installed the whole way to provide additional assistance from the door to the bath, especially if the floor is wet.
 This barrier-free hot spring’s contemporary design allows for people from all walks of life to enjoy the onsen equally.
 Additionally, the entrance fee is only 100 yen, so you can enjoy a Beppu Onsen as often as you want without worrying about the price.